Khairul Fahmi Che Mat

-Khairul Fahmi bin Che Mat P.B. (born 7 January 1989 in Kota Bharu, Kelantan) is a Malaysian professional footballer who plays as a goalkeeper for Malaysia Super League club Sabah.
+Khairul Fahmi bin Che Mat P.B. (born 7 January 1989) also known by his nickname as Apek, is a Malaysian professional footballer who plays as a goalkeeper for Malaysia Super League club Melaka.
 He is also a former member of Malaysia national team.

+Khairul Fahmi also holds the record to become the only player to win the Malaysia Super League 'Best Goalkeeper' award on five occasions.

 Club career

 Early career

 At his youth, Khairul Fahmi began his football career playing for Sekolah Sukan Bandar Penawar (SSBP) and Sekolah Sukan Bukit Jalil (SSBJ).
 During his school year, he was selected as the second choice goalkeeper for Malaysia U-17 at the 2004 AFC U-17 Championship.

 Harimau Muda

 Khairul Fahmi was later chosen to be in the Harimau Muda team for the 2007–08 Malaysia Premier League.
-Khairul Fahmi appeared in a match against ATM FA which Harimau Muda lose 2-1.
+Khairul Fahmi appeared in a match against ATM FA which Harimau Muda lose 2–1.
 Halfway through the season, he was dropped from Harimau Muda.
 He signed with PKNS until the end of 2008 season.

 PSV Eindhoven Youth team trials

 Khairul Fahmi had also impressed the Dutch club, PSV Eindhoven and went for a-week trials with the club's Under-19 and Under-23 teams.
 He went there with his teammate, Asraruddin Putra after they showed excellent performances in the 2007 Champions Youth Cup.